Debt Management Relies On Good Record Keeping

 Keep a copy of the promissory note you receive; it is your legal promise to repay your loans and it covers your rights and responsibilities as a borrower.

 In addition to the promissory note, keep a copy of the disclosure statements.
 The amounts and terms of each loan are spelled out in this document, and it will be useful when you enter repayment.

 At this point, you are responsible for keeping track of your loan portfolio, and you will need to decide if you want to postpone payment or begin repayment during residency.
 The can help you stay organized.
-You can import your student loan data directly from the website.
+You can import your federal student loan data directly from the website.
 Just log into your account with your FSA ID and password and download your loan data file and then upload it to MLOC.
 Within MLOC, you can also review loan repayment scenarios, which will help you make informed decisions about your repayment strategy.

 Residency and Beyond